CHR-onicles/FEM-huddle-landing-page/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Huddle Landing Page solution

 Took a quick Frontend Mentor Challenge to grasp the concept of Styled Components.